Head Coach Ryan Zegarski

 Ryan Zegarski is attuned to the demands of MCCC athletes.
 He was once one himself.
 And the excellence he enjoyed as a Vikings baseball player has transferred quite well to the softball diamond, where he has been program’s head coach since the fall of 2004.

-In addition, Zegarski is MCCC’s Assistant Director of Athletics.
+Additionally, Zegarski is MCCC’s Assistant Director of Athletics.

 His other GSAC Championship season occurred in 2006 and 2009.
 The 2010 team that qualified for the World Series also earned Zegarski a region 19 Championship.
+Zegarski's leadership efforts have been rewarded, as he was honored as the region 19 coach of the year in 2007, 2010 and 2018.

-Zegarski played baseball at MCCC under then-head coach Dave Gallagher and was a freshman on the 2000 squad that won Region 19 and Northeast District titles en route to competing at the NJCAA World Series.
+Zegarski played baseball at MCCC under then-head coach Dave Gallagher and was a sophomore on the 2000 squad that won Region 19 and Northeast District titles en route to competing at the NJCAA World Series.

 After completing his studies at MCCC, Zegarski went on to continue his baseball career at Richard Stockton University, where as a junior in 2002 he led the New Jersey Athletic Conference with a .455 batting average.
 In 2004, he earned an anthropology degree with a minor in sociology.